 Psychology studies human beings and as such it is paramount that the ethical implications in any line of investigation, and at all points in the course, are fully explored and understood to ensure that ethical guidelines are always followed.
-Distinction between SL and HL

 There are three main distinctions between this course at SL and at HL.